13 High-Demand Products for 2023 and Beyond (+ How to Sell Them)

 For instance, Ample Foods is a meal replacement brand that uses real-food ingredients that don’t require refrigeration.
 Since they partner with ShipBob, they are able to get orders shipped quickly, including subscription orders, by storing inventory close to their customers.

-“From expanding into a second ShipBob fulfillment center, we are excited to be able to offer 65% of our customers with 2-day shipping, up from 32% by only having a single West Coast facility.
+“From expanding into a second ShipBob fulfilment centre, we are excited to be able to offer 65% of our customers with 2-day shipping, up from 32% by only having a single West Coast facility.
 Soon, this will be 100%.
 Not only is this better for our customers but we also gain a 13% savings to our bottom line.”Pablo Gabatto, Business Operations Manager at Ample Foods

 More customers are taking their health seriously and relying on natural products to help.
 Probiotics have become an increasingly popular choice because they promote a healthy digestive system and aren’t expensive.
 Food-based probiotics like Kimchi and Sauerkraut and drinks like Kombucha are showing up in stores and online.
 Probiotic pills are also a popular option.